 End Points: Milton to Whiting Field Naval Air Station

 Blountstown Greenway Bike Path - The path follows the route of the former Marianna and Blountstown (M&B) Railroad, a train exhibit is along the trail in downtown Blountstown.
 The pleasant, well-shaded trail crosses several streets, but traffic is light and crossings are well marked.
 An underpass at busy route 20 is a plus.
 Benches and fitness stations are located along the trail, Neal Landing on the Apalachicola River is a great picnic spot.
+(Reported: May 2013)

 End Points: Sam Atkins Park to Neal Landing along

 the Apalachicola River, a spur path runs north to CR 17 and 11th Street.
 A portion of